hanlee4g/hanlee4g/README.md

   * I was one of 3 authors for a [guide on security and privacy for tech startups](https://github.com/hanlee4g/startup-security-privacy).

 - Academically...
   * I am interested in scalable software development and machine learning.
+My coursework highlights are below:
+    * CS310 Scalable Software Architectures
+    * CS349 Machine Learning
+    * CS449 Deep Learning
+    * CS397 Computational Linguistics
-    * Selected Coursework: CS310 Scalable Software Architectures, CS349 Machine Learning,  CS449 Deep Learning, CS397 Computational Linguistics, CS396 Web Development
+    * CS396 Web Development
   * I am also very interested in philosophy.

 _You can reach me at hanlee4g@gmail.com_